-I heat up his favourite dish in the microwave and put it down in front of him.
-A meal that used to bring him great joy, now turns his head away in disinterest.
-I can feel myself becoming frustrated, yet desperate, because he just won’t eat.
+I heat up his favorite dish in the microwave and put it down in front of him.
+A meal that used to bring him great joy now turns his head away in disinterest.
+I can feel myself becoming frustrated, yet desperate because he just won’t eat.
 I stare at his frail body trying to figure out what to do.
 His loose skin hangs from its bones since there is no longer any muscle or fat to give it shape.
 I look into his opaque eyes, which are clouded from his cataracts.
 They look sad.
 When I look at him, he turns his head away and pretends to stare off into the distance.
 I can’t help but wonder, does he resent me for not letting him die?
-The cancer has spread quickly over the past year and now he just waits, tiredly, for it to consume him…
+His cancer has spread quickly over the past year and now he just waits, tiredly, for it to consume him…

 To fully understand this story, let me bring you back to where it all began…

 It was a warm August morning, only a few weeks before my new semester would begin.
 I had gone into the pet store that day in search of a rabbit with floppy ears.
 Funny enough, I had actually picked out its name before even deciding to get a new pet.
 As I walked towards the rabbit cages, near the back of the store, something had caught my eye.
 I stopped and stared at him as he stared back at me.
 Intrigued, I could tell that there was something quite extraordinary about him, but I couldn’t quite put my finger on what it was.
 Perhaps it was that he seemed like an old soul, much like myself.
-In a room full of chaos, he sat there with such a serious demeanour, quietly observing me with his big brown eyes.
+In a room full of chaos, he sat there with such a serious demeanor, quietly observing me with his big brown eyes.
 Whatever it was about him, I knew that I couldn’t walk away.

 He was nearly the size of a small bunny, with mottled brown, black, and beige fur.
 He had subtle hints of white hidden on his chin and chest.
 His fur was so fluffy that it almost made him appear round.
 His tail was short, his ears were floppy, and he had a small button nose.
 He was absolutely perfect.
 It was at that moment that I realized … he was my Charlie.